Osi45/DevOps-Journey-Practice/Project1/README.md

 # Project 1: AI-Powered CI Pipeline

-This project demonstrates a CI/CD pipeline using GitHub Actions that integrates AI code scanning and App deployment
+This project demonstrates a CI/CD pipeline using GitHub Actions that integrates AI code scanning.

 ## Tools Used
 - GitHub Actions